-(ii) The energy levels for eigenvalues number 4 and 5 are both $0.06\,\mathrm{eV}$.
+(ii) The energy levels for eigenvalues number 4 and 5 are both $0.06 \,\mathrm{eV}$ .
 These eigenstates are degenerate because they both have the same eigenvalue/energy.

 Figure 5.
 Sketch of degenerate energy levels.
-In the sketch, closely-spaced levels are in fact degenerate.

 (iv) Plugging the valid levels for n into equation (10) from the assignment (and dividing by the requisite q), we get energy levels of 0 eV, 0.0147 eV, and 0.0589 eV for the indices n=0, 1, and 2, respectively.
-These match within an acceptable margin to the numerical results from part (ii).
+These match very closely, to within acceptable margin of the numerical results from part (ii).